dustinmyers/react-conflux/README.md

 };

 /**
- * Every action object must have a type and payload; the type allows us to navigate the cases
- * in our switch statement (such as in the example reducer above), and the payload is the state
- * which we will update in our reducer.
+ * The initialState object (which we are about to pass into our reducer in a minute) contains
+ * the starting state necessary for the given StateProvider it's being passed into.
  *
- * Here's an example of what an action object looks like.
+ * An example of this for demonstration purposes is below.
  */

-const action = { type: 'ADD_TODO', payload: { toDo: "Marty, we have to go back!" } }
+const initialState = {
+  inputText: "",
+  listArray: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9],
+  nameObject: { firstName: "Marty", lastName: "McFly" },
+  toDoItems: [
+    { id: 1, name: "Meddle with the future" },
+    { id: 2, name: "Check out the past" }
+  ]
+}

 /**
  * The StateContext object is created in your application by importing createContext from react and